 When someone is showing symptoms of alcohol overdose, it’s important to call 911 immediately.
 Things can worsen and quickly become deadly, doctors and paramedics can save their life.
 While waiting for emergency responders to arrive, your 911 operator may instruct you to lay the person on their side to prevent choking.

 After the immediate threat of alcohol overdose has been dealt with, treatment is needed to address the alcohol use disorder.
-At Banyan Treatment Center, we offer alcohol treatment and detox services to help people overcome struggles with alcoholism and binge drinking.
+At Banyan Treatment Centers, we offer alcohol treatment and detox services to help people overcome struggles with alcoholism and binge drinking.